Status: [content-frozen]

 Nadeau, about current Debian news; and with Roberto

-Sanchez, who gives a talk at the Northeast GNU/Linux Fest.
+Sanchez, who gave a talk at the Northeast GNU/Linux Fest.

 People behind Debian interviews: with